 Once you’ve added markup to your pages, you’ll want to validate it.
 If you choose to go the link element in the <head> route, you’re in luck, as there are a few validator tools out there.
 The best one we could find is flang, by DejanSEO.

 Unfortunately, we haven’t found a validator for XML sitemaps yet.

-Once you’ve created a working hreflang setup, you need to set up processes.
+Once you’ve created a working hreflang setup, you need to set up maintenance processes.
 It’s probably also a good idea to regularly audit your implementation to make sure it’s still set up correctly.